chinjouli/mysite/content/project/taide/index.md

   focal_point: Smart
 ---

 The Trustworthy AI Dialogue Engine, TAIDE, is a generative AI dialogue engine tailored made for Taiwan.
 Built upon LLaMa and primarily trained on Traditional Chinese datasets, TAIDE focuses on four key tasks: translation, summarization, letter writing, and article generation.
 Emphasizing transparency and reliability, TAIDE released a 7B model in June.
-Currently, an evaluation benchmark in Traditional Chinese is in development, and training data collection is ongoing.
+As a member of data team, I participated in data collection and constructed evaluation benchmarks.